DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 * The main GUI window is attached to the layout of the application activity.
 * The KeyHandler is loaded from internal memory, or created if need be.
 * The sound management handler and GUI spinner are created.
-* All characters from the KeyHandlers training information are loaded and applied to the spinner.
+* All characters from the KeyHandler's training information are loaded and applied to the spinner.
 * The spinner is updated with relevant text for the default key that will be trained.
 * All buttons have been added via the XML activity file will have their associated listeners attached.
 The IDs present in snippet shown before this subsection are used to manage the varying buttons.
 * Finally a thread is created and spawned from a private internal class for managing the sound sampling and subsampling.